Umbria – 4 nights

 A short walk through the beautiful Sabine Hills, to the abbey of Farfa, designed with the time-poor in mind.
 It goes through the territory of the old Duchy of Spoleto, which was founded by the Lombards in the 6th century AD.
 Its destination, the abbey, was founded by Duke Faraold II of Spoleto in the 7th century.
 From Casperia (staying in a palazzetto), to Mauro and Ornella’s “real” Agriturismo (have their wines, olive oil, goats cheese and prosciutto for supper) and finally two nights in Mompeo, where our route advisor Stefano and his family will be ready to greet you.
 The last day to the abbey of Farfa completes your pilgrimage – and you may be lucky enough to get a hilltop glimpse of the dome of Saint Peter’s in Rome, forty miles away.
 You can also add a night or two in Rome at our favourite B&B.

-Walked by On Foot staff Simon and Debbie, and in part by the rest!
+Walked by On Foot staff: Simon and Debbie, and in part by others!

 REVIEWS: For independent walker reviews submitted to the Association of Independent Tour Operators visit Aito.com.